janotaz/kcc/README.md

 ## who is k

-`k` is basically Arthur Whitney, the principial designer of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
-Since early 90's, he provides them with consistently ever more powerful revisions of one single product he has been working on his entire life, a unique integrated platform for creating very high performance applications that deal with very large amounts of data.
+`k` is basically Arthur Whitney, the principal designer of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
+Since early 90's, he provides them with consistently ever more powerful revisions of one single product he has been working on his entire life, a unique integrated platform for creating very high-performance applications that deal with very large amounts of data.
 And they like and appreciate Arthur at least as much as his product.